-- O1 There is to be no adverse impact on upstream or downstream properties. - O2 There is to be no adverse impact on Council's drainage system.
+- 01 There is to be no adverse impact on upstream or downstream properties. - 02 There is to be no adverse impact on Council's drainage system.

-- C1 If an applicant proposes to divert Council's drainage the application is accompanied by a report, prepared by a suitably qualified practitioner, on the impacts of the diversion. - C2 Where an overland flow system is not available, the diverted drainage system is designed to cater to a minimum 1 in 100 ARI event. - C3 Where an overland flow system is available, the diverted drainage system is designed to cater to a minimum 1 in 20 ARI event; and the drainage system, in combination with the overland flow system, is designed to cater to a minimum 1 in 100 ARI event. - C4 If Council's existing drainage system is diverted onto private land, an easement is created in favour of Council (see Section E2.2.9).
+- If an applicant proposes to divert Council's drainage the application is accompanied C1 report, prepared by a suitably qualified practitioner, on the impacts of the diversion. - Where an overland flow system is not available, the diverted drainage system is designed C2 to cater to a minimum 1 in 100 ARI event. - C3 Where an overland flow system is available, the diverted drainage system is designed to cater to a minimum 1 in 20 ARI event; and the drainage system, in combination with the overland flow system, is designed to cater to a minimum 1 in 100 ARI event. - C4 If Council's existing drainage system is diverted onto private land, an easement is created in favour of Council (see Section E2.2.9).

 - A dilapidation report including a CCTV inspection of all drainage lines being impacted or diverted must be submitted with the construction certificate application.
-If the existing drainage line is in poor condition the drainage line is to be renewed and/or refurbished. - ▶ The location of the diverted drainage system must be fully accessible for future maintenance.
+If the existing Achealed by Whock and the second of the seco drainage line is in poor condition the drainage line is to be renewed and/ or refurbished. - The location of the diverted drainage witem must be fully accessible for future maintenance.